skybrush-io/live/README.md

 flockwave-web
 =============

-This is the official web and desktop frontend for the Flockwave server.
+This is the official web and desktop frontend for the Skybrush server.

 Steps to install
 ----------------